albert-kuc/SPPD-Cards/README.md

 ### Functionality explained

-In this section the functionality is explained in details and sample use is shown using **Postman**.
+In this section the functionality is explained in details and sample requests are shown using **Postman**.

 ![postman_panel.png](images/postman_panel.png)
 <p align = "center">